Benjamin Bathurst (diplomat)

 Benjamin Bathurst (born 18 March 1784 – disappeared 25 November 1809) was a British diplomat who disappeared in Prussia during the Napoleonic Wars.
-He was the third son of Henry Bathurst, Bishop of Norwich, and his sister was the poet Caroline de Crespigny.
+He was the third son of Henry Bathurst, Bishop of Norwich.
+His sister was the poet Caroline de Crespigny.

 Bathurst's disappearance in 1809 sparked much debate and speculation about his ultimate fate.
 His story is frequently used in science fiction stories, based on a widespread belief (fostered by secondary sources) that his disappearance was particularly sudden, perhaps supernatural, in nature.
 Modern research suggests the circumstances of Bathurst's disappearance were wildly embellished, and that he was almost certainly murdered.

 Career

 Benjamin Bathurst entered the diplomatic service at an early age and was promoted to the post of Secretary of the British Legation at Livorno in what was then the Grand Duchy of Tuscany (now Italy).
 In 1805 he married Phillida Call, daughter of Sir John Call, a Cornish landowner and baronet.

-In 1809, Bathurst was despatched to Vienna, Austria, as an envoy by his relative Henry Bathurst, pro tempore Secretary for Foreign Affairs.
+In 1809, Bathurst was dispatched to Vienna, Austria, as an envoy by his relative Henry Bathurst, pro tempore Secretary for Foreign Affairs.
 His mission was to assist in the reconstruction of the alliance between Austria and the United Kingdom and to try to encourage Austrian Emperor Francis I to declare war on France, which the emperor did in April.
 However, the Austrians were forced to abandon Vienna and ultimately sued for peace following their defeat at the Battle of Wagram in July.
 Bathurst was promptly recalled to London and decided that the safest route was to travel north and take a ship from Hamburg, Prussia.